How Do You Get a Gap Insurance Refund After Refinancing?

 Lower your interest rate and/or your monthly payments.
 Get a different loan term.
 Free up money to pay down other debt.
 Switch lenders if you aren’t happy with your current one.

-Need to pay a prepayment penalty if you pay off your current loan early.
-Check with your lender to see if that clause is in your car loan contract.
+Need to pay a prepayment penalty if you refinance a car loan that features a prepayment penalty clause.
 Need to pay fees for the new loan.
-Experience a temporary dip in your credit score.
-Struggle to find a lender who will refinance your car if it’s more than ten years old or has 100,000 miles or more on it, or if the loan is less than $7,500 or more than $100,000.
+Experience a temporary dip in your credit score if the refi lender conducts a hard pull inquiry into your credit report.
+Struggle to find a lender who will refinance a high-mileage car, a car older than 10 years, or an auto loan balance of less than $7,500 or more than $100,000.

 The Takeaway